 Or what about an event like hyper-inflation where the prices of food can become ridiculous in a time span of just hours?
 If the cost of bread or milk suddenly jumped to $100 and you had to wait in line for hours to get it, would that be a problem for you?

 Wouldn’t it be good to have some type of buffer already in place to begin with?

 How to prepare for long-term food storage

-Here are a couple ways you can get started on the food storage preparation…
+Here are a couple of ways you can get started on food storage preparation…

 There are plenty of choices for buying food that lasts a long time, such as a Meal, Ready-to-Eat (MRE) or dehydrated foods.
 As people have become more active about preparing for unknown problems in the future, dehydrated foods have become more readily available with a bigger selection to choose from.

 Here’s what’s great about these – they don’t take up a lot of space, the cost is pretty reasonable, and they’re good for an extremely long time (decades).
 So if you live in an apartment or don’t have a lot of space, this is a nice option for you.